24th April, 2026

 Pros:

-• Klarna offers payment flexibility with 3 different methods of payment for customers.
-You can pay in 30 days, pay in instalments and ‘Slice it’ financing options for those bigger purchases.
-This means that customers will be more willing to do higher-value purchases, therefore increasing your average order rate and revenue.
+• Klarna offer payment flexibility with 3 different methods of payment for customers.
+You can pay in 30 days, pay in installments and ‘Slice it’ financing options for those bigger purchases.
+This means that customers will be more willing to do higher value purchase, therefore increasing your average order rate and revenue.

 • There is zero risk for your business as you will always get paid upfront by Klarna.
-This means that you have no risk of waiting on payments from customers.
+This means that you have no risk for waiting on payments from customers.

 • Your business is protected against fraud and credit risk by ensuring that users go through soft credit checks before signing up for Klarna